Clifton Smith (return specialist)

-Clifton Smith, Jr. (born July 4, 1985) is a former American football running back and return specialist who played in the National Football League (NFL), Canadian Football League (CFL) and United Football League (UFL).
-He played college football for Fresno State.
-He was signed by the Tampa Bay Buccaneers of the NFL as an undrafted free agent in 2008, and has also played for the NFL's Miami Dolphins and Cleveland Browns.
+Clifton Smith, Jr. (born July 4, 1985) is an American former professional football player who was a running back and return specialist in the National Football League (NFL), Canadian Football League (CFL) and United Football League (UFL).
+He played college football for the Fresno State Bulldogs.
+He was signed by the Tampa Bay Buccaneers of the NFL as an undrafted free agent in 2008, and also played for the Miami Dolphins and Cleveland Browns of the NFL, the Virginia Destroyers of the UFL, and the Calgary Stampeders of the CFL.